Brian Duffy (photographer): Film production and commercials

-Duffy moved onto television commercials and in 1981 joined the film production company Lewin Matthews and in 1983 Duffy directed the music video for "Gold" by Spandau Ballet, ABC's "All of My Heart", and "Mirror Man" for The Human League.
+Duffy moved onto television commercials and in 1981 joined the film production company Lewin Matthews in 1983 Duffy directed the music video for "Gold" by Spandau Ballet, ABC's "All of My Heart", and "Mirror Man" for The Human League.
 Between 1984 and 1986 Duffy worked for Paul Kramer Productions in New York.
-Upon his return to the UK he set up his own film production company "3DZ" with his two sons Chris Duffy and Carey Duffy and pioneered the Super16 film format shooting TV commercials and pop videos including the British Steel flotation in 1988.
+Upon his return to the UK, he set up his own film production company "3DZ" with his two sons Chris Duffy and Carey Duffy, and pioneered the Super16 film format shooting TV commercials and pop videos including the British Steel flotation in 1988.

 Antique furniture restoration

 By 1990 Duffy retired from all image making and followed his lifelong passion for furniture restoration and became an accredited BAFRA (British Antique Furniture Restoration Association) restorer.

 Death

 Duffy died on 31 May 2010 after suffering from the degenerative lung disease pulmonary fibrosis.